 mixed emotions and passionate impressions.

-italy is my eternal love.
+Italy is my eternal love.

-and it all makes sense. i've got my own map now
+And it all makes sense.
+I've got my own map now

-the lightness of being and the stunning darkness of love."
+I will always feel rooted in the country where I learned about the lightness of being and the stunning darkness of love."